About Philip Hatterman

 Philip completed his 200 hour certification with KC Yoga Teacher Training and his Levels I & II YFG certification and Human Performance For Athletes™ (KRHPA) certification with Katherine Roberts.
 While he is certified in a variety of yoga styles, his favorite to sequence and lead is Yin.
 He incorporates this slow-paced, deep-stretch approach in the restorative portion of many YFG sessions and uses it to customize classes for students who are experiencing tightness or discomfort, especially in the back, hips, and thighs.
 Whether it is in a YFG session or a traditional yin practice, he finds it very rewarding to see the transformation that takes place in both individual students and the energy of the room from the beginning of class to the end.
 Faces soften, movements become smoother and gentler, and breathing becomes more relaxed.

 Philip’s professional background includes higher education, corporate training, media, and running his own creativity consulting firm.
-In addition to golf, his free time is devoted to travel and relaxing with Dawn and their pit bull rescue, Peaches.
-Through their non-profit organization Rosie Fund, the three of them are all committed to providing humans with the resources and education they need to give senior and harder-to-adopt dogs a better life.
+In addition to golf, his free time is devoted to travel and relaxing with Dawn.
+Through their non-profit organization Rosie Fund, they are committed to providing humans with the resources and education they need to give senior and harder-to-adopt dogs a better life.
 Please visit RosieFund.org for more information.

 Philip is available for private and group sessions of: